srushe/indieweb-authorship/README.md

 author = Indieweb::Authorship.identify(url, html)
 ```

-### Result
+## Output

-If an author is identified then the result will be a hash containing the fields `name` (for the name of the author), `photo` (with a url for a photo of the author), and `url` (with a url for the page of the author).
+If an author is identified then the output will be a hash containing the fields `name` (for the name of the author), `photo` (with a url for a photo of the author), and `url` (with a url for the page of the author).
 Some of these may be `nil`, but all will still be provided.
-If no author can be identified then the result will simply be a `nil`.
+If no author can be identified then the output will simply be a `nil`.

 ## Contributing